• Skip to primary navigation

 Step 3: Combine the strawberries, balsamic vinegar, 1 tablespoon sugar, and pepper 30 minutes to 1 hour before serving.
 Set aside at room temperature.

-Step 4: To serve, run a small knife around each dessert in the ramkein and dip the bottom of each ramekin quickly in a bowl of hot tap water.
+Step 4: To serve, run a small knife around each dessert in the ramekin and dip the bottom of each ramekin quickly in a bowl of hot tap water.
 Invert each ramekin onto a dessert plate and surround the panna cotta with strawberries.
 Dust lightly with freshly grated lemon zest and serve.

 Panna Cotta with Balsamic Strawberries